I’m an Assistant Professor at the Institute of Mathematical

 It is commonly considered that the frustration between the curvature energy and the chain stretching energy plays an important role in the formation of lyotropic liquid crystals in bicontinuous cubic phases.
 Theoretic and numeric calculations were performed for two extreme cases: parallel surfaces eliminate the variance of the chain length; constant mean curvature surfaces eliminate the variance of the mean curvature.
 We have implemented a model with Brakke’s Surface Evolver which allows a competition between the two variances.
 The result shows a compromise of the two limiting geometries.
 With data from real systems, we are able to recover the gyroid–diamond–primitive phase sequence which was observed in experiments.

-1. Crystal twinning of bicontinuous cubic structures PDF
+twinning of bicontinuous cubic structures

 in IUCrJ